ritaguowu/SmartKids/README.md

-# SmartKids Project
+# SmartKids Project__Endpoint

-Mobile Application for educating kids financial Knowledge from their yuong ages.
+This Application for educating kids financial Knowledge from their yuong ages.

 This applicaiton is suitable for the kids who aged from 4 to 12.